 The magnificent castle at Hohenzollern is perched on a hilltop 31 miles (50km) outside of Stuttgart.
 The current structure was built in the 15th century, although mention of a castle on the site dates back to 1267.
 The second Hohenzollern Castle, which stands proud today, was constructed in 1454 to be bigger and more heavily fortified than before.
 During the Thirty Years War, it was used as a fortress, changing hands between several families.
-Since the maintenance of the building was neglected, it dilapidated and turned into ruins at the beginning of the 19th century only to be renovated and rejuvenated from 1850 onwards.
+Since the maintenance of the building was neglected, it dilapidated and turned into ruins by the beginning of the 19th century, only to be renovated and rejuvenated from 1850 onwards.
 The castle is incredible, with a fairytale neo-Gothic facade set against spectacular panoramic views of the surrounding countryside of the Black Forest.
-It is widely acknowledged as a triumph of 19th century military architecture and its many towers are one of its most striking features.
+It is widely acknowledged as a triumph of 19th-century military architecture and its many towers are one of its most striking features.
 The castle hosts a number of attractions and events, including an open-air cinema, museum, and seasonal Christmas market.

 Address: Verwaltung Burg Hohenzollern